-Quick Start
+# Quick Start

-Step 1.
-Install ain-js
+## Step 1.
+Install SDK

-npm install @ainblockchain/ain-js
+npm install @ainblockchain/ain-js@latest

-Step 2.
-Connect to a test node
+## Step 2.
+Connect to blockchain

 const Ain = require('@ainblockchain/ain-js').default;

-const ain = new Ain('https://testnet-api.ainetwork.ai', 0);
+const ain = new Ain('https://testnet-api.ainetwork.ai', 'wss://testnet-event.ainetwork.ai', 0); // testnet

-Step 3.
-Create an account
+## Step 3.
+Create your wallet

 const Ain = require('@ainblockchain/ain-js').default;

-const ain = new Ain('https://testnet-api.ainetwork.ai', 0);
+const ain = new Ain('https://testnet-api.ainetwork.ai', 'wss://testnet-event.ainetwork.ai', 0);

-// Create 1 new account
+// create new account

 const accounts = ain.wallet.create(1);

-const myAddress = accounts[0];
+const address = accounts[0];

 console.log(ain.wallet.defaultAccount);